sbrosinski/jenuecom/content/blog/stalker.md

 He sometimes coordinates the spam with my blogs.

-I tried offering to talk to him once, by blogging, and that’s when he sent a spam back and called me “mierda puta,” which means dirty or shitty whore.
+I tried offering to talk to him once, by blogging, and he sent a spam message back with “mierda puta,” written the in the subject line, which means dirty or shitty whore.

 I answered him back, again by blogging.

 And he sent me spam back with “Payback” written in the subject line.